-The following table sets forth all annual and long-term compensation awarded, paid to or earned for services in all capacities to the Corporation for the fiscal year ended December 31, 2004 for the Chief Executive Officer ("CEO") and Chief Financial Officer ("CFO") of the Corporation, regardless of the amount of compensation paid to those individuals, and each of the Corporation's three most highly compensated executive officers, other than the CEO and CFO, who were serving as executive officers at the end of the most recent fiscal year, provided that disclosure is not required for an executive officer whose total salary and bonus does not exceed \$150,000 (the "Named Executive Officer(s)").
-During the Corporation's fiscal year ended December 31, 2004, the Corporation had two Named Executive Officers, Richard W. Warke, currently Chairman (formerly President and Chief Executive Officer until April 18, 2005) and Donald B. Clark, Chief Financial Officer of the Corporation.
+The following table sets forth all annual and long-term compensation awarded, paid to or earned for services in all capacities to the Corporation for the fiscal year ended December 31, 2005 for the Chief Executive Officer ("CEO") and Chief Financial Officer ("CFO") of the Corporation, regardless of the amount of compensation paid to those individuals, and each of the Corporation's three most highly compensated executive officers, other than the CEO and CFO, who were serving as executive officers at the end of the most recent fiscal year, provided that disclosure is not required for an executive officer whose total salary and bonus does not exceed \$150,000 (the "Named Executive Officer(s)").
+During the Corporation's fiscal year ended December 31, 2005, the Corporation had two Named Executive Officers, Richard W. Warke, President and CEO and Donald B. Clark, Chief Financial Officer of the Corporation.